-- those to be measured subsequently at fair value (either through other comprehensive income, or through profit or loss), and - those to be measured at amortised cost.
+- those to be measured subsequently at fair value (through other comprehensive income); and - those to be measured at amortised cost.

 The classification depends on the entity's business model for managing the financial assets and the contractual terms of the cash flows.
-For assets measured at fair value, gains and losses will either be recorded in profit or loss or other comprehensive income (OCI).
-For investments in equity instruments that are not held for trading, this will depend on whether the company has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income (FVOCI).
+For assets measured at fair value, gains and losses will be recorded in other comprehensive income (OCI).
+For investments in equity instruments that are not held for trading, the company is allowed to make an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income (FVOCI).

-The company reclassifies debt investments when and only when its business model for managing those assets changes.
+The company reclassifies financial assets, comprising debt instruments, when and only when its business model for managing those assets changes.